mikrono/tModLoaderWiki_kr_ko/Visual-Studio-Snippets.md

 **When you've figured out the basics of modding, it can be annoying to constantly go to ExampleMod just to copy code that you're too lazy to manually write (believe me, I used to do this all the time).
-Fortunately, Visual Studio supports the use of custom snippets, which allows you to paste premade code with a few key-presses.**
+Fortunately, Visual Studio supports the use of custom snippets, which allow you to paste premade code with a few key-presses.**

 ***